FootFingers/Ilex/README.md

 >> Diode Soldering Steps

+Finally, we will trim the diode legs using a pair of wire cutters.
+Make sure to hold on to these trimmed diode legs as these can be used to socket your pro micro as an alternative to purchasing mill max socket pins.

 ## TRRS Jack and Reset Switch

 Ilex has two positions that you can use for the TRRS jack, either to the side of the pro-micro, or to the south of the pro-micro - the image below outlines these two positions.